-- 5.7 The courts typically decide whether tax avoidance exists without any detailed analysis of the statutory definition of "tax avoidance".
-At times, the courts have not referred to the definition at all. - 5.8 The Supreme Court in Ben Nevis did not analyse the statutory definition of "tax avoidance" when setting out the Parliamentary contemplation test.
-The Court briefly referred to the definition but did not discuss it in its decision.76 The Court also briefly referred to the definition in its conclusion on the Parliamentary contemplation test:
+- 5.7 The courts typically decide whether tax avoidance exists without any detailed analysis of the statutory definition of "tax avoidance", including the term's ordinary meaning.81 At times, the courts have not referred to the definition at all. - The Supreme Court in Ben Nevis did not analyse the statutory definition of "tax 5.8 avoidance" when setting out the Parliamentary contemplation test.
+The Court briefly referred to the definition but did not discuss it in its decision.82 The Court also briefly referred to the definition in its conclusion on the Parliamentary contemplation test: